 Take Care of Your Teeth Now to Avoid Dental Emergency Later

 You can avoid many dental emergencies by taking good care of your teeth.
 Brush and floss, of course, but also be sure to see your dentist regularly.
 If you notice any signs of infection, make an appointment with your dentist as soon as possible to avoid complications that might come up outside the dental office hours.
-When you keep regular appointments, your dentist can often find signs of trouble before they become emergency situations.
+When you keep regular appointments, your dentist can often find signs of trouble before they become emergencies.

 Don’t Put Off a Needed Root Canal

 If your dentist recommends you have a root canal, don’t put it off until later.
 A tooth that is badly decayed or damaged is likely to become infected if you don’t allow your dentist to do the root canal necessary to avoid it.
-And, of course, it’s better to deal with the potential of infection before it becomes a crisis situation.
+And, of course, it’s better to deal with the potential of infection before it becomes a crisis.

 Wear a Sports Guard

 When you wear a sports guard, you can prevent many dental emergencies from happening as you play sports or engage in vigorous activities.
 Some coaches require you to wear a sports guard, but even if they don’t, it’s best to wear one anyway.